Jingo88/Just_Another_React_Tutorial/README.md

 	* This is a built in React function that must ALWAYS return a Object
 	* This object is immutable
 		* If `search` was a key in your state you cannot change it in the following manner `this.search = blah`
-		* we'll cover how to change these later
+		* we'll cover how to change the state object in following branches
-	* You can pass this whole object or just specific parts to the component
+	* You can pass this whole object or just specific parts to the component being called in `render()`
 * `handleUserSubmit()`
 	* This is our own function built to handle an event
 	* This event listener will be passed down to the component